 About our editor

 I am René de Klerk, a nature and conservation-lover from Johannesburg, South Africa, and the editor of Never-ending Nature.
 My happiest times – when I am somewhere in nature, whether it is in my little garden at home, on a nature walk or hike, or spending time in the ‘bush’, learning more about conservation, and teaching others in the process.
-Unfortunately, I got retrenched from my job as editor of a conservation/travel publication (Safari News) because of the Covid-19-pandemic, so decided to continue pursuing my passion through a blog on a part-time basis.
+Unfortunately, I got retrenched from my job as editor of a conservation/travel publication (Safari News) because of the Covid-19-pandemic, so I decided to continue pursuing my passion through a blog on a part-time basis.
+I am hoping to turn to Never-ending Nature full-time when the time is right.

-Before my stint as editor of the publication, I was a conservation journalist for the SANParks Times, a publication that focussed solely on news, tourism, and conservation projects within all of the South African National Parks (SANParks).
+Before my stint as editor of the beforementioned publication, I was a conservation journalist for the SANParks Times, a publication that focussed solely on news, tourism, and conservation projects within all of the South African National Parks (SANParks).
 I saw the hard work involved in taking care of our natural heritage and realised how few of these stories are told.
+This is one of the main reasons for my blog – to showcase the projects and conservation work taking place throughout South Africa.

 The love of my life, Duncan, is my muse and assists me with all things web.
 He takes the reins when things get too complicated for me.
 He designed websites in the past but now runs a data recovery business.
 I felt that he deserves a little mention here.
-Without him and his support, Never-ending Nature would not be where it is today.
+Without him and his support, Never-ending Nature would never have been today.

 A few random facts about me: